 Poems over 60 lines, or with very intricate structure, fall into custom pricing.

 Linkback perk: I have a spare series poem available, and each linkback will reveal a verse of the poem.
 One person can do multiple links if they're on different services, like Dreamwidth or Twitter, rather than all on LiveJournal.
 Comment with a link to where you posted.
-"Hatching into the Future" belongs to the series Dragonsilk and has 20 verses.
+"The Friendship Bench

 1) I customarily post replies to prompt posts telling people which of their prompts I'm using, with a brief description of the resulting poem(s).
 If you want to know what's available, watch for those "thumbnails."

 2) You don't have to pay me to see a poem based on a prompt that you gave me.
 I try to send copies of poems to people, mostly using the LJ message function.
 (Anonymous prompters will miss this perk unless you give me your eddress.)
 These are for-your-eyes-only, though, not for sharing.

 3) Sponsors of the Poetry Fishbowl in general, or of specific poems, will gain access to an extra post in appreciation of their generosity.
 While you're on the Donors list, you can view all of the custom-locked posts in that category.
 Click the "donors

 " tag to read the archive of those.
 I've also posted a list of other donor perks

 there.
 I customarily leave donor names on the list for two months, so you'll get to see the perk-post from this month and next.